shakib97itis/edtech-platform/notes.md

 - (done) Create a signup button on the right side.
 - (done) Implement the slide functionality.
 - () Make all the nav elements reuseable.
-- discuss on what is the most efficient way to build navbar?
+- discuss on what is the most efficient way to build navbar/component?

+### Reuseable Btn

+- There are five diffrent varient of button component.
+- We will be using btnType prop for indicate.